Mary-Elizabeth/FFXI-Addons/README.md

 **multictrl** - Use this to initialze your addons for alts or main and just execute with 1 command.

-**PartyBars** [Icydeath](https://github.com/Icydeath/ffxi-partybars-addon) - Recreation of the party list so you can place it anywhere on the screen.
+**PartyBars** by [Icydeath](https://github.com/Icydeath/ffxi-partybars-addon) - Recreation of the party list so you can place it anywhere on the screen.

 **Quetz2** - A reworked quetz script - less buggy, more consistant version.
 See the readme